MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-interactive.md

 ---
-title: Authenticate to Azure with a Microsoft Account
+title: Authenticate Terraform to Azure with a Microsoft Account
 description: In this article, you learn how to authenticate to Azure with a Microsoft Account
 keywords: terraform azure cli authenticate ms.topic: how-to